The Rebellion (MLS supporters association)

-The Rebellion is an independent supporters group for the New England Revolution of Major League Soccer.
+The Rebellion is the independent supporters group for the New England Revolution of Major League Soccer.
 The main intent of The Rebellion is to organize, unite, strengthen, and increase support for the New England Revolution.
 The group is an 501c7 organization.
 The Rebellion's goal is to support the Revolution at every match by “cheering, singing, ranting, raving, and screaming" for the Revolution in order to create a loud and intimidating atmosphere at Gillette Stadium.
 The group hosts watch parties for away matches at several New England restaurants and bars.
 Additionally the group hosts tailgates in Gillette's lot 3B prior to each home match.

 The Fort

 The majority of Rebellion members sit in the North Stands of the stadium (Sections 141, 142, and 143 of Gillette Stadium) in an area dubbed "The Fort".
 The Fort is a general admission section and draws its name from the revolutionary theme which runs through the team and independent supporters' associations.
 The Fort is open to all supporters of the New England Revolution who want to support their team by singing, chanting, shouting, standing, waving flags, and doing so in the company of other like-minded fans.
 The other Revolution supporters' group, The Midnight Riders, also stand in The Fort.
 Chants are led by a "capo", an individual standing with their back to the game who conducts the supporters groups.